IrynaTsymbaliuk/Tracker/app/README.md

    - Enable "Permit usage access"

 4. **View Results**:
-   - Return to the app
+   - Return to the app — metrics are queried automatically
-   - Tap "Query Metrics"
+   - Or tap "Query Metrics" to refresh
-   - View your language learning and reading activity from the last 24 hours
+   - View activity from the last 24 hours

 ## Code Structure

 ```
 MainActivity.kt
-├── setupTracker()           # Build Tracker instance
+├── onCreate()               # Build Tracker instance, wire button listeners
-├── checkPermissionAndQuery() # Permission check flow
+├── onResume()               # Check permission, auto-query if granted
-├── queryMetrics()           # Query using coroutines
+├── queryMetrics()           # Query all metrics using coroutines
-├── displayResults()         # Show results in UI
+├── displayResults()         # Show results in UI with session counts
-└── UI state management methods
+└── hasUsageStatsPermission() # AppOpsManager permission check
 ```

 ## Key Learnings

-1. **Builder Pattern**: Configure the Tracker with fluent API
+1. **Builder Pattern**: Configure the Tracker with a fluent API
-2. **Coroutines**: Use suspend functions for modern async handling
+2. **Coroutines**: Use suspend functions for async metric queries
-3. **Permission Flow**: Proper permission request and handling
+3. **Permission Flow**: Check on resume, redirect to system settings if missing
-4. **Result Structure**: Access result data with confidence scores and session details
+4. **Result Structure**: Access duration, session count, confidence score, and contributing apps
-5. **Error Handling**: Handle permission denied and query errors
+5. **Error Handling**: Catch exceptions for permission denied and query failures

 ## Testing

-The app works best when you have language learning or reading apps installed and have used them in the last 24 hours.
+The app works best when you have supported apps installed and have used them in the last 24 hours.

 **Supported language learning apps:**
 - Duolingo, Anki, LingoDeer, Drops